-The City has substantially completed the Grand Avenue Vision Project phase I construction which started on January 10, 2022.
-The City Council will be asked to approve a design contract for Phase II in September 2022.
-Phase II design will be completed by mid-2023.
-The construction phasing and timeline will be determined during design through outreach with the businesses.
+The City has completed the Grand Avenue Vision Project Phase I construction.
+The City Council approved a design contract for Phase II in September 2022.
+Phase II design is underway and will be completed by mid-2023.
+The construction phasing and timeline will be determined during design through outreach with the businesses and procurement of construction materials.
 This page is continuously updated with the latest information from the City.
 The first project concept meetings began in 2015.
 Learn more about the visioning and planning process for the project here

 Phase I project renovation benefits include:

 - New string lighting (known as festoon lighting) from Maple Street to Kalmia Street.